Indiana vs. Miami Predictions & Picks - NCAA Tournament Second Round

 Indiana vs. Miami Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest at MVP Arena has the Miami Hurricanes (26-7) squaring off against the Indiana Hoosiers (23-11) at 8:40 PM ET (on March 19).
-Our computer prediction projects a narrow 74-72 win for Miami, so expect a competitive matchup.
+Sunday's contest between the Miami Hurricanes (26-7) and the Indiana Hoosiers (23-11) at MVP Arena has a good chance to be a close matchup, as our computer prediction projects a final score of 74-72, with Miami securing the victory.
+Tipoff is at 8:40 PM ET on March 19.

-Based on our computer prediction, Miami is a good bet to cover the point spread, which currently sits at 1.5.
-The two sides are projected to eclipse the 145.5 total.
+Based on our computer prediction, Miami projects to cover the 1.5-point spread in its matchup against Indiana.
+The over/under is currently listed at 144.5, and the two teams are projected to exceed it.

 Indiana vs. Miami Game Info & Odds